Siddharth-Nath-06/new-tab-notepad/README.md

 Built for quick jotting, daily plans, or random thoughts — each note panel stays exactly where you left it, even after you close your browser.
 Add, move, delete, or theme your notes with ease.

-> ⚠️ Currently only works in Brave and some other chromium-based browsers with an experimental flag enabled. &nbsp;**DOES NOT WORK IN COOGLE CHROME.**
+> ⚠️ Currently only works in Brave and some other chromium-based browsers with an experimental flag enabled. &nbsp;**DOES NOT WORK IN GOOGLE CHROME.**

 ## Features